sudo-kraken/terraform-gcp-ubuntu-container-ready-e2-micro-vm/README.md

 Firstly you will need to have a GCP account you can read more on this [here](https://cloud.google.com/free/docs/gcp-free-tier).
 Once this is done, go ahead and create yourself a blank project, name it whatever you like.
 Then enable the Compute Engine API, finally proceed to open up the google cloud shell from within that project.

-Once in the cloud shell, make sure you are in /home/USERHERE Create the folders required for your auth, ft,  and docker compose files.
+Once in the cloud shell, make sure you are in /home/USERHERE Create the folders required for your auth, tf,  and docker compose files.
 (You should automatically be in your home folder feel free to put these wherever you choose.)

+I made the folders in /home/USER.
+All TF files go in the terraform folder. docker-compose.yaml goes into compose_files auth command auto outputs into the /home/USER/auth folder and finally the startup.sh goes into the startup folder.

 ```
 mkdir terraform